 - a) Ferris completed an update to the facility Master Plan in May 2015.
-The master plan can be found on Ferris' Strategic Planning page, and an updated Facility Condition Assessment Report was completed in May 2018 and may be found on the Physical Plant's page under Planning Documents. - b) Ferris' classrooms are highly utilized.
+It is the University's intent to update the facility Master Plan in 2020.
+The Master Plan can be found on Ferris' Strategic Planning page.
+In addition, an updated Facility Condition Assessment Report was completed in May 2018 and may be found on the Physical Plant's page under Planning Documents. - b) Ferris' classrooms are highly utilized.
 The unique programming requirements of our curricula make cross-utilization of some facilities challenging.
-Many hands-on laboratories (automotive, welding, HVAC, etc.) are specifically designed with the special equipment these disciplines require. - c) The University believes all special laboratory and specialty classrooms conform to federal/industry standards and hired a Director of Laboratory Safety to ensure safe practices and compliance in our classroom and research laboratories. - d) The functionality of existing structures is addressed in the Master Plan document.
+Many hands-on laboratories (automotive, welding, HVAC, etc.) are specifically designed with the special equipment these disciplines require. - c) The University believes all special laboratory and specialty classrooms conform to federal/industry standards and hired a Director of Laboratory Safety to ensure safe practices and compliance in our classroom and research laboratories. - d) The functionality of existing structures is addressed in the Master Plan document. - e) The replacement value of existing facilities is detailed in the Current Facilities Property Value report.
+A copy of this report is available on Ferris' website by going to the transparency reporting button located near the bottom of Ferris' homepage, clicking information located on the left, and going to Current Facilities Property Value 2018/2019.